 - Arbitrarily transferring union members to hospitals far from their residence;

 - Forbidding union-related discussion between union worksite committees and workers, even during break times;

 - Disallowing union members from working overtime to increase their earnings;

 - Intimidating and threatening union members with disciplinary action.

 In a letter to Amnesty International Malaysia on June 19, UEM Edgenta once again denied the allegations.
-They also stated that they had taken multiple actions since the incident.
-These include forming an internal taskforce to review the allegations by the union; a roadshow at selected hospitals in Northern Peninsular Malaysia that included an audit of PPE and engagement sessions with healthcare support services employees; and the development of PrihatinLine, an online channel for HSS employees to share feedback and concerns with top management and the new taskforce.
+They also stated that they had taken multiple actions since the protest.
+These include forming an internal taskforce to review the allegations by the union; a roadshow at selected hospitals in Northern Peninsular Malaysia that included an audit of PPE and engagement sessions with healthcare support services employees; and the development of PrihatinLine, an online channel for hospital support service employees to share feedback and concerns with top management and the new taskforce.
 The union has reported that since the launch of the campaign, representatives from the company have met individually with cleaners, but refuse to meet with the union.